-If you are a K-2 visa holder thinking about adjusting your status with your K-1 parent in the U.S., you may have heard or read that your eligibility for the green card will end once you turn 21 years old.
-However, you may not be sure whether this means that you need to apply for adjustment of status before you turn 21, or, instead, that you may apply for adjustment after turning 21 if you entered the U.S. before turning 21 – or if you obtained your K-2 visa before turning 21.
+If you are a K-2 visa holder thinking about adjusting your status with your K-1 parent in the U.S., you might have heard or read that your eligibility for the next step, a U.S. green card, will end once you turn 21.
+However, you might not be sure whether this means that you need to apply for adjustment of status before you turn 21, or instead that you may apply for adjustment after turning 21 if you either entered the U.S. before turning 21 or you obtained your K-2 visa before turning 21.

-The law on this issue is ambiguous, which has led to some confusion not only among potential K-2 adjustment of status applicants but also among immigration officers.
-In 2011, however, the Board of Immigration Appeals (BIA, the highest administrative authority on U.S. immigration, besides the Attorney General) settled the issue – more or less.
+The wording of the law on this issue confusing to not only potential K-2 adjustment of status applicants but also immigration officers.
+In 2011, however, the Board of Immigration Appeals (B.I.A., the highest administrative authority on U.S. immigration, besides the Attorney General) settled the issue, more or less.

 Under the BIA's 2011 decision in Matter of Le, K-2 visa holders can apply for adjustment of status after turning 21 if their last admission to the U.S. was before their 21st birthday.

-This decision is inconsistent with the past position of the U.S. Citizenship and Immigration Services (USCIS) indicating that K-2 visa holders “must adjust prior to his/her 21st birthday.”
-But, in principle, the BIA’s view should prevail over USCIS interpretations.
+Although this decision is inconsistent with the past position of the U.S. Citizenship and Immigration Services (USCIS), which said that K-2 visa holders must adjust prior to their 21st birthday, the BIA's view has nevertheless since prevailed.

-So, as the rule stands, for example: If you intend to arrive in the U.S. one day after turning 21, you will not be eligible for adjustment of status.
+So, for example: If you intend to arrive in the U.S. with a K-2 visa one day after turning 21, you will not be eligible for adjustment of status.
 But, if you arrive in the U.S. one day before turning 21, you will remain eligible to apply for adjustment of status past your 21st birthday.